onestardao/WFGY/Avatar/docs/README.md

 5. what happens before public emission
 6. how matrix accountability and audit burden work

-The **eval** layer answers pressure questions like:
+The **Eval** layer answers pressure questions like:

 1. what breaks under hostile reading
 2. what remains stable under real use
 3. what behavior should or should not receive credit
 4. how multilingual status is being stated honestly

-So the docs layer is where operation becomes legible.
+So the Docs layer is where operation becomes legible.

 It does not replace the deeper body.
 It makes the deeper body usable.

 ---